enliktjioe/enliktjioe.github.io/_pages/about.md

 ## Spiritual Life

 - [Alpha course](https://www.focuschurch.ee/alpha) - *explore life, faith, and meaning*
-- [The Remarkable Bible](https://remarkablebible.com/) - *personal digital study bible, digital journal and daily guide to reading through the Old and New Testaments in one year*
+- [The Remarkable Bible](https://remarkablebible.com/) - personal digital study bible, digital journal and daily guide to reading through the Old and New Testaments in one year
-- [A Yogi's Guide to Joy](https://www.mindvalley.com/sadhguru) - *learning more about “inner engineering” myself so I can start living life in a playful manner.*
+- [Follow](https://www.goodreads.com/book/show/30297580-follow) - develop seven essential attributes of being disciple and sharing my journey with a spiritual coach, to learn how to become a fully devoted follower of Jesus

 ## Social Life

-- [Couchsurfing](https://www.couchsurfing.com/people/enlik) - *I'm hosting like-minded guests in Tallinn, Estonia to share life perspective and experiences while having fun exploring new places*
+- [Couchsurfing](https://www.couchsurfing.com/people/enlik) - *I'm hosting guests from various backround in Tallinn, Estonia and meet locals and expats outside of Estonia, to share life perspective and experiences while having fun exploring new places*
 - [Lunchclub](https://lunchclub.com/) - *AI superconnector that makes introductions for 1:1 video meetings to advance your career.*
 - [Mindvalley Estonia](https://meetup.mindvalley.com/estonia/) - *Local Mindvalley community for engaging conversations, meaningful connections, and leave you feeling empowered and inspired*